“Why Can’t I Cry?” Here’s What Might Be Going On If You Can’t Shed Tears

 “Why Can’t I Cry Anymore?”
 Possible Reasons Why you Can’t Cry:

-If you’re wondering “Why can’t I cry?”, then let me tell you that there are many reasons from emotional to medical to why you can’t cry no matter how you try.
+If you’re wondering about your inability to cry, then let me tell you that there are many reasons from emotional to medical why you are not able to cry no matter how you try.

 Physically, your tear glands and the number of tears it produces can be an issue but if it isn’t that then it could be an emotional reason – and very common.